realpython/python-guide/docs/writing/style.rst

-On the opposite, when a veteran Python developper (a Pythonistas) point to some parts of a code and say it is not "Pythonic", it usually means that these lines of code do not follow the common guidelines and fail to express the intent is what is considered the best (hear: most readable) way.
+On the opposite, when a veteran Python developper (a Pythonistas) point to some parts of a code and say it is not "Pythonic", it usually means that these lines of code do not follow the common guidelines and fail to express the intent in what is considered the best (hear: most readable) way.

 On some border cases, no best way has been agreed upon on how to express